plume-lib/run-google-java-format/README.md

 When you first apply standard formatting, that may be disruptive to people who have changes in their own branches/clones/forks.
 (But, once you settle on consistent formatting, you will enjoy a number of benefits.
-Applying standard formatting to your codebase makes it easier to read.
+Applying standard formatting to your codebase makes the code easier to read.
+It eases code review by eliminating comments about code style.
 It also simplifies use of a version control system:  it reduces the likelihood of merge conflicts due to formatting changes, and it ensures that commits and pull requests don't intermingle substantive changes with formatting changes.)